• Skip to primary navigation

 • In a food processor, blend the chickpeas until a chunky mixture forms.
 Scrape down sides of bowl, and add garlic, lemon juice, salt, tahini, cumin, paprika, and cayenne pepper.

-• With machine running, add ¼ cup cold water by the tablespoonful and continue to blend until a smoothy and creamy texture is created.
-It may be necessary to stop, scrape down sides of bowl again, and continue processing for another minute or so.
+• With the food processor running, add ¼ cup cold water by the tablespoonful and continue to blend until a smooth and creamy texture is created.
+It may be necessary to stop, scrape down the sides of the bowl again, and continue processing for another minute or so.
 Taste and add additional salt if necessary.

 • To serve, spread the hummus in a bowl, drizzle generously with olive oil, dust with additional paprika, and sprinkle with parsley.
 Store in refrigerator for up to 5 days.